biolab/orange2/docs/extend-widgets/rst/basics.rst

 "Info".

 In order to complete our widget, we now need to define how will it handle the input data.
-This is done in a method called :func:`data` (remember, we did introduce this name in the specification of the input channel)
+This is done in a method called :func:`set_data` (remember, we did introduce this name in the specification of the input channel)